Mr Imran Ahmad

 Based at the Queen Elizabeth University Hospital (QEUH) in Glasgow, I am one of the highest volume Robotic Prostatectomists in the United Kingdom.
 As part of my NHS practice I also offer Radical Cystectomy for High Risk/Muscle Invasive Bladder Cancer.

-I am also currently a Clinical Senior Lecturer and CRUK Clinician Scientist in Uro-oncology at the CRUK: Beatson Institute and the Institute for Cancer Sciences at the University of Glasgow.
+At BMI Ross Hall I manage patients with benign and malignant disorders of the prostate and bladder.
+I offer the whole spectrum of management, from initial diagnosis, to treatment and subsequent follow-up.
+In addition, I offer treatment for inguino-scrotal disorders.I am also currently a Clinical Senior Lecturer and CRUK Clinician Scientist in Uro-oncology at the CRUK: Beatson Institute and the Institute for Cancer Sciences at the University of Glasgow.
 I carried out my PhD (2007-2011) at the Beatson under the supervision of Professors Owen J Samson and Hing Y Leung, looking at the role of Wnt signalling in bladder cancer (funded by the MRC and CRUK).
 My current research interest is in understanding the mechanisms of treatment resistance in advanced prostate cancer.
 As part of the Urology Group at the Beatson, the work in my laboratory uses novel in vivo models in conjunction with patient samples to interrogate the disease processes in advanced and treatment resistant prostate cancer.
 This is funded by a £1.5 million Clinician Scientist Fellowship from CRUK, making me one of only 3 Urologists in the UK to currently hold such an award.